 E. Exceptional Situations

-As circumstances require, based on programmatic considerations, the Director, NIDDK after consultation with Council, may make exceptions to these guidelines.
+As circumstances require, based on programmatic considerations, the Director, NIDDK, generally after consultation with Council, may make exceptions to these guidelines.

 Exceptions to these procedures should be extremely rare because there needs to be consistent application of these procedures across extramural divisions.
 Nonetheless, circumstances may require the deviation from the prescribed procedure to achieve the mission of the NIDDK.
 By NDDKAC delegated procedures, the Director, NIDDK has authority to act upon unusual or extenuating circumstances.
 These actions will usually be discussed by a subset of Council members selected by the Director and Executive Secretary of NDDKAC.
 Any actions of this exceptional nature must be appropriately documented as necessary for the official record, and should be reported to Council at its next scheduled meeting.